dwavesystems/dwave-ocean-sdk/docs/quantum_research/topologies.rst

 Topologies
 ==========

-The layout of the |dwave_short| quantum processing unit (QPU) is critical to formulating an objective function in a format that a |dwave_short| annealing quantum computer can solve, as described in the :ref:`qpu_workflow` section.
+The topology (or layout) of the |dwave_short| quantum processing unit (QPU) is critical to formulating an objective function in a format that a |dwave_short|
-Although :ref:`Ocean software <index_ocean_sdk>` automates the mapping from the linear and quadratic coefficients of a quadratic model to qubit bias and coupling values set on the QPU, you should understand it if you are using QPU solvers directly because it has implications for the problem-graph size and solution quality.
+annealing quantum computer can solve, as described in the :ref:`qpu_workflow` section.
+Although :ref:`Ocean software <index_ocean_sdk>` automates the mapping from the linear and quadratic coefficients of a quadratic model to qubit bias and coupling values set on the QPU, you should understand the topology if you are using QPU solvers directly because it has implications for the problem-graph size and solution quality.

 .. note:: If you are sending your problem to a
     quantum-classical hybrid solver in the